 — Mitch K (@mitchquitit) June 27, 2019

-Someone pointed out the value of knowing the people providing responses:
+Someone pointed out the value of knowing the people responding:

 its is quite difficult to find experts in the domain.(Until you know person)what google gives top 3 is gererally considred expert openion.
 UGC also helps that comes from practical.